PaycheckCalculatorOnline logo

 The Core Difference: Income Tax Philosophy

 California funds its $300+ billion annual budget primarily through income taxes, which represent over 65% of general fund revenue.
-California's top 1% of earners pay approximately 50% of the state's income tax — making the state's budget highly volatile with economic cycles.
+California's top 1% of earners pay approximately 50% of the state's total income tax — making the state budget highly sensitive to stock market performance and executive compensation cycles.
+When tech valuations crash, California faces budget shortfalls.

 Texas funds its $130+ billion budget primarily through sales taxes (60%+ of tax revenue) and property taxes.
-When Tech stocks crash, California gets a budget crisis.
-When oil prices drop, Texas may face shortfalls — but the mechanism and burden distribution are completely different.
+When oil prices fall, Texas faces pressure — but the mechanism and burden distribution are structurally different.

-For individual workers, the consequence is simple: California takes 4%–13.3% of your income; Texas takes 0%.
+For individual workers, the consequence is direct: California takes 4%–13.3% of your income; Texas takes 0%.
+Everything else is context.

 California vs. Texas: Side-by-Side Take-Home at Every Income Level